-When we were asked our opinion on eco-friendly board games, we were expecting something made of paper… something a bit grey and a bit dull and a bit boring and a bit, well, shite.
-I mean, seriously, what is an eco-friendly board game.
-I’ll be honest I have never heard of such a thing.
+When we were asked our opinion on eco-friendly board games, we were expecting something made of paper.
+Something a bit grey and boring.

-Despite our initial confusion, we were thrilled when we opened the box of the board game, Gathering a Garden.
-Genuinely, it is absolutely beautifully designed, wonderfully manufactured, and actually a really great game for all the family!
+So, with very little expectation, we were thrilled when we opened the box of Gathering a Garden.
+Genuinely, it is beautifully designed, wonderfully manufactured, and actually a great game for all the family!
 The game is for 2-4 players age 5 and up.
-However, my two older sons played on a team with a 2-year-old and the other with a 3-year-old, and they equally enjoyed it just as much as us.
-It’s super cute.
+However, my two older sons played on a team with a 2-year-old and the other with a 3-year-old.
+It’s pretty straight forward so ideal for all the family.

-The game aim is to travel around the board collecting elements of your garden; a flower, a herb, a tree, a vegetable and a bird, the first player to collect all of these then needs to make it home first.
+The aim of the game is to travel around the garden/board collecting elements of your garden; a flower, a herb, a tree, a vegetable and a bird, the first player to collect all of these then needs to make it home first.

-As you can see, the game is lovely and bright and really engages with children.
-Both the big ones and the little ones enjoyed this, and I can see it becoming a part of our Sunday afternoon game before the family roast when the baby gets a bit older.
+As you can see, the game is beautifully illustrated and bright.
+It certainly engages the children with it’s design and concept.
+Both the big ones and the little ones enjoyed this, and I can see it becoming a part of our Sunday afternoon game before the family roast.

 Let’s hear from the kids: